-Presenting our top three winter bicycling destinations…
+Presenting our top five winter bicycling destinations…

 In the northeast corner of Spain you’ll find the region of Catalonia.
 The region is made up of four provinces: Girona, Barcelona, Lleida and Tarragona.
 Catalonia is most well known as the home of the city of Barcelona and the Pyrenees Mountains.

 Weather aside, the gastronomy in Catalonia is something which is not to be missed.
-The fresh local produce, regional wines and olive oils are of high quality in this region.
+The fresh local produce, regional wines, and olive oils are of high quality in this region.
 One traditional dish is Pan con tomate, a simple yet delicious tomato bread drizzled with olive oil and salt.
 Sauces also play a big role in traditional Catalan cooking, such as Picada and Alioli.

 For those who want to visit the coast and take in Catalonia’s artistic history (the home of painter Salvador Dalí!), the Catalonia Bike and Beach tour is a great way to see the region.

 The southern region of Spain, Andalusia, is an enticing place for both tourists and cyclists due to its warm climate and enchanting villages.
-Andalusia is also home to what is now considered the cycling capital of Southern Europe, Seville.
+Andalusia is also home to what is now considered the cycling capital of Southern Europe: Seville.
 As the capital of Andalusia, Seville boasts an intense network of bike-friendly lanes, a plus for tourists and commuters alike.

-Outside of the capital there are many great places to see in Andalusia.
+Outside of the capital, there are many great places to see in Andalusia.
 At the foot of the Sierra Nevada is the town of Granada.
 Our tour, Andalusia Jewels: From Granada to Ronda, starts in Granada where you can take in the mix of Spanish and Arabic cultures and traditions and finishes in Ronda, the home of modern bullfighting.
-Ronda is also well known for its great views, one such being from the 18th century Puente Nuevo (the new bridge) which spans the 100m gorge.
+Ronda is also well known for its great views, one such being from the 18th century Puente Nuevo (the new bridge) which spans a 100m gorge.

-The mix of cultures is especially prominent in the town of Cordoba where in the 13th century, the town was reconquered by the Christians who constructed a cathedral around the existing Great Mosque built after the Moorish Conquest.
+The mix of cultures is especially prominent in the town of Cordoba where, in the 13th century, the town was reconquered by the Christians who constructed a cathedral around the existing Great Mosque built after the Moorish Conquest.
 This cathedral-mosque is located in the city center which is classified as a UNESCO World Heritage Site.

 Andalusia’s winter weather can average between 7-17 degrees Celsius, comfortable for cycling and a perfect escape from the more northern winter climates.